jbisbee1/PSCI_8356_F2024/README.md

 Don’t forget to download the related app, which is called Pulse, to your phone and set it to alert you if there are new content or announcements for the course.

 ### Campuswire
 I have set up a Campuswire workspace for our use this semester to help us better communicate with each other and the TAs.
-You will need to create an account and join our workspace by following [this link](https://campuswire.com/c/G444453D9).
+You will need to create an account and join our workspace by following [this link](https://campuswire.com/p/G7344718C).
+The pin to join can be found in the [first announcement posted to Brightspace](https://brightspace.vanderbilt.edu/d2l/le/news/512961/287836/view).
 You are encouraged to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).

 Here is the list of channels you should see upon joining the Campuswire workspace: